IMPRESS your visitors

 If you want to create a similar scrolling effect you can use Scrolling Horizontally With Mouse Wheel Java

 Although this website is very well developed and quite brilliantly planned, it is definingly harder to recreate.
-Nonetheless, it can serve as an inspiration and help you create your own unique and interactive website.
+Nonetheless, it can inspire and help you create your own unique and interactive website.

 6. Ary Shirazi